StPaulAcademy/SelfDrivingCar/README.md

 For motors, the car has a servo in the back for steering and a 12v dc motor geared 1:1 on the front.
 The motors are controlled using an arduino with an adafruit motorshield.
 The arduino recieves commands from a Raspberry Pi 3 which is the brains of the car.
+All processing and decision making by the AI is done entirely on-board simulating the unteathered nature of a full size self-driving car.

 ### Software